-The Telestream software tools, Vantage and Switch, are a great companions to CaptionMaker and MacCaption to provide the complete workflow of tools to create, edit, encode, and verify caption data in professional file formats for TV and the Internet.
+The Telestream software tools, Vantage and Switch, are great companions for providing the complete workflow of tools to create, edit, encode, and verify caption data in professional file formats for TV and the Internet.
 Telestream tools provide many caption encoding and transcoding features for various file types.